Camping safety tips all outdoor adventurers should follow

 Know how to be safe around a campfire

 Setting up your own campfire is what it’s all about.
-But your fire should be respected.
+But your fire should be respected or you have to deal with fire protection companies.
 It’s dangerous and can cause a huge amount of damage and risk to life if something goes wrong.
 Make sure you know how to build a campfire safely, and how to prevent it from spreading.
 Know the signs of a fire that’s becoming out of control and how to extinguish it correctly.
 Always set up a campfire a safe distance from your tent and be mindful of carbon monoxide poisoning risks.

 And finally, respect the wildlife